Steamboats.com is proud to feature the Steamboats Parenting Workshop. We offer resources to help parents raise happy, addiction-free kids.

 A supportive and loving family is the best possible environment for someone making this journey.
 The 25% who have the worst time usually feel misunderstood.
 They have a difficult time fitting into their family.

 Sometimes the child has a genuine reason to stop trusting the family, or sometimes they just misinterpret the family's intentions.
-If there's a divorce, for example, the parents may have been taking care of their own self-centered needs, never intending to hurt their children.
+If there's a divorce, for example, the parents may have been taking care of their own needs, never intending to hurt their children.
 The parents misunderstand the child, because they failed to notice how their child was reacting to their divorce.
 They saw the child as an object, like a doll, when actually the child felt resentful, unworthy, and unloved.

 Trauma may affect each child differently.
 For example, in a family with two children eighteen and fourteen, say that the father loses his job and they must move to another state where he can find employment.
 The oldest child may see this as a good thing because she finds a desirable college in the new location, while the second child may see this as a tragedy because she is forced to leave her close friends.
 The oldest child will feel accepted and understood.
 The second child may repress her feelings and become depressed, go on drugs, and take thirty years to work it out.